Contact us

 just way faster

-Our technology accelerates the natural process of mineralization, transforming mine tailings into valuable resources.
+Our technology accelerates the natural process of carbon mineralization, repurposing alkaline industrial waste materials for positive climate impact.

 Arca was built on the foundation of more than 20 years of academic research, dozens of field trials and collaborations with more than 30 mining companies around the world.